 Where to eat and where to sleep?

-I Booked my accommodation on Booking.com.
+I booked my accommodation on Booking.com.
 The only decision I had to make was if I want to stay in the city centre or near the beach.
 Unfortunately, you cannot have both.
 I stayed really close to the centre and I was happy with that.
-Also, because I get to see the black see each year I am in Romania, so it was easy to pick.
+Also, because I get to see the Black Sea every year in Romania (if I’m home), so it was easy to pick the centre.

-But there are many options close to the city centre, or to the beach, which look really good.
+But other than that, there are many options close to the city centre, or to the beach, which look really good.

 For the first lunch in Odessa, I picked Gastrobar Khleb.Vino.Zhizn, and it was beautiful.
 Inside (because the facade was in works) and in the plate.
 Loved it, and it had vegan and vegetarian options.

 As I was taking pictures of my food, some people from the next table looked at me and said in Romanian “It must be a good restaurant if people are taking pictures of the food”.
 Haha, they thought I don’t understand.
 And they had no idea I take pictures of everything.
 But this food was worth it.